pauldennis2/TextQuest/JsonApiDoc.md

 * rooms - The core data describing the dungeon. **Required**
 * itemLibrary - a Map that allows you to create custom items and reference them later.
 Optional
 * monsterLibrary - a Map that allows you to create custom monsters and reference them later.
 Optional
+* template - see the next section

 The "library" properties really just provide shortcuts for items and monsters that you want to use in multiple places.
 If you just want a monster to be used once, you should just put it in the room's list of monsters (see below).
 They are also useful for defining "interesting" objects and monsters that are created by triggered events.

+#### Dungeon Template

+The Dungeon Template is a convenience feature that allows you to declare properties that will be applied to all rooms in the dungeon (this includes triggers).
+This means you don't have to manually declare those properties for every room.
+Templated properties won't overwrite manual properties.
+So for example, let's say that for the whole dungeon you want the hero to be healed when combat ends.
+You could add `"onCombatEnd": "heal 10"` to the template to create this effect.
+But if in a given room you added a different `onCombatEnd` event, that room's event would take precedence and the hero wouldn't be healed.
+All properties can be added to the template except:
+* id - shouldn't be filled by templates.
+* bossFight - same
+* connectedRoomIds - same
+* lighting - problem with simple/complex types

 #### Room Properties